dokryconn/Dokters-Prescription/README.md

 **NOTE:** The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.

-- **Launch/Toggle Programs** - These features allow you to launch/toggle specified programs using these kinds of keyboard shortcuts:
+- **Launch/Toggle Program** - These features allow you to launch/toggle specified programs using these kinds of keyboard shortcuts:

 `WIN+(number key)` - (i.e. `WIN+1`, `WIN+2`, `WIN+3`, etc..)

 `WIN+SHIFT+(letter key)` - (i.e. `WIN+SHIFT+A`, `WIN+SHIFT+B`, `WIN+SHIFT+C`)

-**NOTE:** By default, `Dokter's Prescription.EXE` includes program launch/toggle shortcuts that are specific to my preferred programs and file locations.
-You can reference the default programs used that come included within `Dokter's Prescription.EXE` by reviewing the included `Dok's Rx Guide.xls` spreadsheet.
-You will most likely want to customize these shortcuts for your own specific programs.
+**NOTE:** By default, `Dokter's Prescription.EXE` includes program launch/toggle shortcuts that are **specific for my preferred programs and file locations**.
+You can reference the programs used that are included by default within `Dokter's Prescription.EXE` with the included `Dok's Rx Guide.xls` spreadsheet.
+You will most likely want to customize these shortcuts for ***your own specific programs***.
 You can easily do this by editing the `Dok's Rx Script (Raw).AHK` script.
-(See "Editing the `Dok's Rx Script (Raw).AHK`script" section below for more info.)
+(See "Editing the `Dok's Rx Script (Raw).AHK`script" section below for more info).

-Once you have customized the launch/toggle program shortcuts within `Dok's Rx Script (Raw).AHK`, you can compile it into a .EXE file by right-clicking the .AHK file and selecting "Compile Script."
+Once you have customized the **Launch/Toggle Program** shortcuts within `Dok's Rx Script (Raw).AHK`, you can compile it into a .EXE file by right-clicking the .AHK file and selecting "Compile Script."
 This will create an .EXE version of the script that  can run on computers without Autohotkey installed.

-Finally, you can replace the original `Dokter's Prescription.EXE` file with your new customized and compiled script.
-(Make sure your new compiled script is moved to the same folder location of the original `Dokter's Prescription.EXE` and launched from there - this ensures the new .EXE script will link to the associated files in `Dok's Rx Cabinet` appropriately.
+Finally, you can replace the original `Dokter's Prescription.EXE` file with your new customized/compiled .EXE script.
+(Make sure your new compiled script is kept in the same folder location of the original `Dokter's Prescription.EXE` and launched from there - this will ensure that the new .EXE script will link to the associated files in `Dok's Rx Cabinet` appropriately.

 - **Suspend/Resume `Dokter's Prescription.EXE`** - **`[CTRL+ALT+SHIFT+PAUSE]`**